nickolamaz/blog/_posts/2021-10-07-spinnaker-kubecost-integration.md

 To set up the Kubecost and Spinnaker integration, follow the below installation steps:

-* If you don’t already have it enabled, install Armory
+* If you don’t already have it, install Spinnaker

 * [Install Kubecost in minutes](https://www.kubecost.com/install#show-instructions)